FelipeDamianR/tda-human-microbiome/README.md

   - *Akkermansia*
   - *Oscillospira*
   - *Methanobrevibacter*
+  - *Christensenella*
+  - *Propionispora*
 - The higher end was associated with more altered cardiometabolic profiles and genera such as:
   - *Prevotella*
   - *Escherichia*
   - *Haemophilus*
+  - *Enterobacter*
-- PCoA visualizations, Spearman correlations, Mapper coloring, and the Microbial Gradient were consistent with the same interpretation.
+- PCoA visualizations, Spearman correlations, Mapper coloring, and the Microbial Gradient consistently supported the same biological interpretation.

 ## Repository Structure